 What happens when we learn that a contributor has died

-Published: 22 March 2016Richard Dorrell, who kindly volunteered to administer on these sad occasions.
-Thanks are due to both Barry and Richard for their help in this delicate area.
+Published: 22 March 2016Ruth Sharville, who kindly volunteered to administer on these sad occasions.
+Thanks are due to both Barry and Ruth for their help in this delicate area.

 1. Confirmation may be sought at our discretion.